greg-js/arch-wiki-md-repo/wiki/_content/english/Security.md

 Proxies are commonly used as an extra layer between applications and the network, sanitizing data from untrusted sources.
 The attack surface of a small proxy running with lower privileges is significantly smaller than a complex application running with the end user privileges.

 For example the DNS resolver is implemented in [glibc](https://www.archlinux.org/packages/?name=glibc), that is linked with the application (that may be running as root), so a bug in the DNS resolver might lead to a remote code execution.
 This can be prevented by installing a DNS caching server, such as [Dnsmasq](/index.php/Dnsmasq "Dnsmasq"), which acts as a proxy. [[2]](https://googleonlinesecurity.blogspot.it/2016/02/cve-2015-7547-glibc-getaddrinfo-stack.html)

+### Managing SSL certificates

+See [OpenSSL](/index.php/OpenSSL "OpenSSL") and [Network Security Services](/index.php/Network_Security_Services "Network Security Services") (NSS) for managing custom server-side SSL certificates.
+Notably, the related [Let’s Encrypt](/index.php/Let%E2%80%99s_Encrypt "Let’s Encrypt") project is also supported.

+The default internet SSL certificate trustchains are provided by the [ca-certificates](https://www.archlinux.org/packages/?name=ca-certificates) package and its dependencies.
+Note that Arch relies on trust-sources (e.g. [ca-certificates-cacert](https://www.archlinux.org/packages/?name=ca-certificates-cacert), [ca-certificates-mozilla](https://www.archlinux.org/packages/?name=ca-certificates-mozilla)) providing the certificates to be trusted per default by the system.

+There may be occasions when you want to deviate from the default.
+For example, you may read some [news](http://www.theregister.co.uk/2016/05/27/blue_coat_ca_certs/) and want to distrust a certificate rather than wait until the trust-source providers do.
+The Arch infrastructure makes such easy:

+1. Obtain the respective certificate in .crt format (Example: [view](https://crt.sh/?id=19538258), [download](https://crt.sh/?d=19538258); in case of an existing trusted root certificate authority, you may also find it extracted in the system path),
+2. Copy it to `/etc/ca-certificates/trust-source/blacklist/` and
+3. Run *update-ca-trust* as root.

+To check the blacklisting works as intended, you may re-open your preferred browser and do so via its GUI, which should show it as **untrusted** now.

 ## Authenticating packages